CoaxolotlCable/jekylton/guides/getting-started.md

 - Name your repository.
 I'd recommend `jekylton` for now.
 You can always rename it later or delete it and start over
 - Go into the settings menu (the gear menu on the right of the top nav bar)
 - Scroll down to section titled "GitHub Pages" (the penultimate section)
-- Select / from master branch
+- Select / from master branch and click save
 - Note the URL that appears there in the form of http://USERNAME.github.io/jekylton.
 Replace USERNAME with  your GitHub username, like http://fwgibbs.github.io/jeklyton
 - Click on that URL, and you'll likely get a Page Not Found error.
 - Wait a minute for GitHub to build your site, and refresh the page (Ctrl or Cmd R).